 Serving riders and their equine partners since 2005, Alexandra Linscheid O’Toole and Wisteria Farm emphasizes equitation, horsemanship and sportsmanship as the key to success in the Hunter Jumper discipline.

 Welcome to Wisteria Farm

 We offer Full Board board, training, lessons, showing and buyer/seller agent services.
 We serve clients ranging from pleasure riders to local and “AA” circuit horse showing.
-We offer individual, goal oriented instruction and training.
-We provide top quality care for our horses and offer an exceptionally clean and organized facility.
+We offer individual, goal oriented instruction and training and provide top quality care for your horse and offer an exceptionally clean and organized facility.

 Alexandra Linscheid O’Toole

 Alexandra began riding at age four in Massachusetts, starting showing at the age of seven and showing on the A circuit at eleven.
 She mainly focused on Equitation throughout her years as a junior rider attending all major Medal Finals and catch riding numerous horses in the hunter and Jumper rings.
 Alexandra prided herself on bringing young horses up the ranks in the show ring as a junior rider, often being the only Junior rider in mostly professional Hunter divisions.